ngocmphan/arbres_publics/README.md

 * On average, how big are the trees in different areas?
 Compare.
 * Confidence interval for DHP of trees for each trees type and trees in each area/district.
 * Generally, how big are the trees on road versus off road?
+* Does the type of earth where the trees were planted depend on the area?